 Serving breakfast, lunch, dinner and small plates throughout the day, FIGS is the perfect place to land after returning from a day out enjoying Jackson Hole, or a launching point for an evening out on the town.
-Located inside Hotel Jackson, FIGS offers a warm and intimate escape in the heart of the historic Town Square District.
-The vibrant bar and restaurant features a two-story wood-burning fireplace and an Aspen leaf canopy floating overhead, perfect for enjoying a drink or dinner.
-The authentic Lebanese and Mediterranean menu focuses on small plates and features dozens of options, including many vegan- and vegetarian-friendly options.
-Don’t miss the famous Mezze Plate with hummus, baba ghanoush, tabbouleh and fresh made-to-order pita as a satisfying starter or savory kebabs.
-Artisanal cocktails, a well-curated wine list and an exceptional dining experience are what you can expect at FIGS.
+Located inside Hotel Jackson, FIGS offers an escape in the heart of the historic Town Square District that’s walking distance to everything!
+The vibrant bar and restaurant features a copper-top bar and an aspen leaf canopy floating overhead, perfect for enjoying a drink or dinner.
+The authentic Lebanese tapas-style menu features dozens of options, including many vegan- and vegetarian-friendly options.
+Don’t miss the famous Mezze Plate with hummus, baba ghanoush, tabbouleh and puffy made-to-order pita as a satisfying starter or the savory kebabs.
+Artisanal cocktails, a well-curated wine list and an exceptional dining experience are what you find at FIGS.

-Celebrating more than 20 years on the Town Square, the Snake River Grill is still the locals’ favorite go-to place.
-Whether at the intimate bar, featuring 300 wines and a signature cocktail list, or in the rustic-elegant dining room, visitors must experience at least one amazing meal here while in Jackson.
+Celebrating 25 years on the Town Square, the Snake River Grill is still the locals’ favorite go-to place.
+Whether you’re at the intimate bar, which features 300 wines and a signature cocktail list, or in the rustic-elegant dining room, it is a “must” for visitors who want at least one amazing meal while in Jackson.
 Its James Beard-nominated chef keeps things fresh, simple and seasonal.
 The menu is varied and always offers something unique, even for a seasoned foodie (think exotic mushrooms, green chickpeas or artisanal hams).
 While there are standard favorites (potato pancake with smoked salmon, steak tartare pizza), the Snake River Grill is constantly evolving with frequent menu changes and nightly specials, preventing regular diners from ever getting bored.
-Just make sure to save room for one of their house-made desserts and ice creams.
+Just make sure to save room for the dark-chocolate Eskimo Bars, featured on the Food Network.

 Teton Pines is celebrating its 30th season, and the food, attentive service and inviting atmosphere are second to none.
 Visit this winter and you’ll discover Jackson Hole’s “locals’ secret.”
 Stop in after a day on the slopes or at the office.
 It’s a great place to enjoy happy hour with a delicious small bites menu and all beverages half off.
 Once you’ve tasted lunch favorites like the Asian chicken salad, tenderloin sliders and the famous walleye Friday specials, you’re sure to become a regular.
 Dinner is equally wonderful with fresh fish, handmade pasta and succulent steaks, paired with a fantastic bottle of wine from the extensive wine list.
 To finish the evening you won’t want to miss the signature dessert of Coffee and Donuts (THE original in Jackson Hole).